sirclockalot/infercnvNGCHM/README.md

 # infercnvNGCHM
-inferCNV interface to using NGCHM next generation heat maps
+inferCNV interface to using Next Generation Clustered Heat Maps (NGCHM).
+View the [infercnvNGCHM Wiki page](https://github.com/broadinstitute/infercnvNGCHM/wiki) for more information.